GOTODOCO/.github/profile/README.md

 **CONSUMPTION** = In some ways, the most important area: The HOW!
 Is the content fit for purpose, and how will your audience CONSUME the content.

-At the core of the GOTODOCO framework is the engine.
+And at the CORE is the engine.
 Built with knowledge, experience, skills, smarts, tools and a CI/CD motor, to keep the machine fully functioning, serviced and operating with peak performance.